Jongyeong/composer_detect/README.md

 <b> I recommend to see poster or pptx.</b> <br>

 <b> Composer Detection based on Harmonic motif </b> <br>
 It is a code for my graduation thesis.
-And it is now in progress.

 <b> Basic Concept </b><br>
 Score -> chord feature extract -> data (in json) : feature_extract.py<br>